UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 this page will show you how to:

-- run the HTML5 [Setup.sh](#the-html5-setupsh-build-script) build script -- which will automatically:
+- run [HTML5Setup.sh](#html5setupsh-build-script) build script -- which will automatically:
 	- fetch `EMSDK` (which will be used to install the `Emscripten Toolchain`)
 	- build all of the UE4 Thirdparty libraries used for HTML5
 - [package a UE4 sample project for HTML5](#package-a-sample-blueprint-project-for-html5)